 Proven model for success: There are a number of research facilities across the country that have instituted successful adoption programs for dogs and cats.
-Additionally, California, Connecticut, Maryland, Minnesota, Nevada, and New York have already passed similar legislation – providing an opportunity for dogs and cats to live a life in a home as an adopted pet, once their time in the laboratory has come to an end.
-People who have adopted former research dogs and cats attest to the resilience and affection of these animals, once they are given the chance to flourish in a home environment.
+Additionally, California, Connecticut, Delaware, Illinois, Maryland, Minnesota, Nevada, New York, Oregon, Rhode Island, Virginia, and Washington have already passed similar legislation – providing an opportunity for dogs and cats to live a life in a home as an adopted pet once their time in the laboratory has come to an end.
+People who have adopted dogs and cats formerly used in research attest to the resilience and affection of these animals once they are given the chance to flourish in a home environment.

-Flexibility and discretion re adoption: The legislation is drafted so that research facilities are not forced to give to any animals to specific groups.
-It would simply require that, once an institution makes the determination that a dog or cat is no longer needed for research and the animal is healthy and doesn’t post a risk to the health or safety of the public – then the research facility reach out to an animal shelter or rescue to ascertain whether they can assist with placement in an adoptive home or utilize the option for private placement.
-This legislation does not require a shelter or rescue organizations to take the animals offered by facilities and could decline to do so.
+Flexibility and discretion regarding adoption: The legislation is drafted so that research facilities are not forced to give any animals to specific groups.
+It would simply require that once an institution makes the determination that a dog or cat is no longer needed for research, is healthy, and doesn’t pose a risk to the health or safety of the public, the research facility must then reach out to an animal shelter or rescue organization to ascertain whether it can assist with placement in an adoptive home, or opt for private placement.
+This legislation does not require shelter or rescue organizations to take the animals offered by facilities.

 Does not impact the conduct of research: This legislation does not impact the research itself; it simply offers these animals the chance to live out whatever time they have left in an adoptive home.
 Since discretion regarding when to retire and offer animals for adoption remains entirely with the research facilities, there are no concerns of regulatory burdens.

-Companion animals deserve the opportunity to live in a home: By formalizing the practice of adoption for research animals, this legislation benefits dogs and cats that make or will make contributions to scientific development in the Commonwealth of Massachusetts.
+Companion animals deserve the opportunity to live in a home.
+By formalizing the practice of adoption for animals used in research, this legislation benefits dogs and cats that make or will make contributions to scientific development in the Commonwealth of Massachusetts.